paragonjs/paragonjs/README.md

 basic toolkit which can help both experienced and new developers to quickly bootstrap applications, build production web-applications, and more.

-Paragon is currently under development but is ready to use!
+Paragon is currently under development but is ready to alpha test!
 At the time of writing, there is a small handful of components available to use.
+Please use at your own risk, while these components should work, there could be limited functionality or bugs present.

 ## Installation